sloucks623/lab-active-directory-1.0/README.md

 ## Troubleshooting Log

+## Lab Progress Notes

+**[05/13/2025]**
+This lab has been built under real-world constraints: limited bandwidth, mandatory VPN use, and unfamiliar public systems.
+Multiple install attempts (Windows Server, Kali) failed due to slow or unstable downloads.
+Library fallback was attempted, but limited hours and system layouts made progress difficult.
+Despite these conditions, setup is progressing steadily across multiple devices and sessions — a reflection of real-world problem solving and persistence.

 This section tracks issues I’ve encountered while building the lab and what I did (or plan to do) to fix them.

 - **[05/12/2025]** Windows 10 installation launched but not yet verified complete.
 ISO loaded inside VirtualBox; need to check post-install boot.